arm-university/micro-course/Markdown microcourse v2.md

 **Variables**

-A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.
+A variable is a container for a value, like a number we might use in a calculation, or a string that we might use as part of a sentence.
 One special thing about variables is that their contained values can change.

 ![082_03](/images/082_03.png)